saket-source/Spotify_1/README.md

 ![spotify_logo](https://github.com/user-attachments/assets/2e12247e-d0b8-49f9-a64e-248c48d57ea9)

 ## Overview
 This project involves analyzing a Spotify dataset with various attributes about tracks, albums, and artists using **SQL**.
-It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity (easy, medium, and advanced), and optimizing query performance.
-The primary goals of the project are to practice advanced SQL skills and generate valuable insights from the dataset.
+It covers an end-to-end process of normalizing a denormalized dataset, performing SQL queries of varying complexity, and optimizing query performance.
+The primary goals of the project are to practice SQL skills and generate valuable insights from the dataset.

 ```sql
 -- create table